snowreindeer/PREPARE-Extraction-Tool/README.md

 ### Using Docker (Recommended)

 This is the easiest way to run the full stack.
+Open a terminal in the project root and follow the steps below.

 1. **Clone the repository:**